6K5EUQ/BE_WE/README.md

 ## Overview

 BE_WE is a Linux-native SDR (Software Defined Radio) application built with C++17, OpenGL, and ImGui.
 A single HOST captures RF spectrum from an SDR device and streams it in real-time to multiple JOIN clients over TCP.
 Every operator sees the same live waterfall, can create channels, demodulate signals, chat, and share recordings — all from separate machines.

 ---

+## Why BE_WE

+Most SDR applications are designed for a single operator sitting in front of a single machine.
+BE_WE is built from the ground up for **distributed, multi-operator environments** where the SDR hardware may be remote and bandwidth is limited.

+### Multi-User Real-Time Collaboration

+Unlike any other desktop SDR software, BE_WE supports multiple operators working on the same spectrum simultaneously.
+Each operator can independently create channels, tune demodulators, control audio routing, and record — all in real-time over the network.
+Built-in chat, file sharing, and an operator list with tier-based permissions make it a true **multiplayer SDR platform**.

+### 3D Globe Station Discovery

+Stations running BE_WE appear as markers on an interactive 3D globe.
+Operators can visually browse available stations worldwide and connect with a single click — no IP addresses or manual configuration needed.
+LAN stations are discovered automatically; WAN stations are reachable through an optional relay server.

+### Time Machine — Rewind the Spectrum

+BE_WE continuously records a 60-second rolling IQ buffer to disk.
+When something interesting appears on the waterfall, press `Space` to freeze and scroll back in time.
+Missed a signal 30 seconds ago?
+It's still there.
+Select a region and export the IQ — no need to have been "recording" at the time.

+### Selective Region IQ Export

+Instead of capturing the entire wideband IQ stream (which can be tens of MB/s), operators can `Ctrl+Right-drag` on the waterfall to select a specific time-frequency region and export only that portion.
+This is critical in bandwidth-constrained remote environments where full IQ transfer is impractical.
+Combined with Time Machine, operators can retroactively extract only the signal of interest — saving storage, network bandwidth, and analysis time.

+### Per-Operator Audio Routing

+Each demodulated channel can be routed to specific operators using a per-channel bitmask.
+Operator A monitors channel 1, operator B monitors channels 2 and 3 — each with independent pan and volume control.
+This enables team-based division of labor across the spectrum.

+### Distributed Architecture (HOST / JOIN / Relay)

+Any machine with an SDR can HOST a station.
+Any machine without an SDR can JOIN and operate as if the hardware were local.
+A relay server bridges stations across different networks.
+Local relay optimization minimizes latency on the same subnet.
+The entire system is designed for real-world deployment where operators and hardware are rarely in the same room.

+---